abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 <details open>
 <summary>Course Outcomes</summary>

-  - Being able to write begginer C programs.
+  - Being able to write beginner C programs.

   - Being able to write efficient, high quality C code (modular/ low coupling).

-  - Being able to find and fix your erros (understand compiler messages).
+  - Being able to find and fix your errors (understand compiler messages).

   - You will understand fundamental aspects of the C Programming language.
 </details>

 ## Class Organization

-- Explaning the why and providing the how.
+- Explaining the why and providing the how.

-- Demostrations of code.
+- Demonstrations of code.

 - Challenges (coding assignment/projects).

-## Fundamentals of a programm
+## Fundamentals of a program

 - Computer only do what they are told to do with and algorithm expressed in the statement of a particular computer language.